soypat/colorspace/README.md

 ```

 ## Linear interpolation example
-Shown in each image are 4  for different color gradients generated with [`examples/lerp`](./examples/lerp/lerp.go):
+Shown in each image are 5 different color gradients generated with linear interpolation in each available colorspace.
+See [`examples/lerp`](./examples/lerp/lerp.go):
 1. Topmost: **sRGB**.
 This is the naive linear interpolation
 2. **Linear sRGB**.
 3. **CIE XYZ**